-we shall buck it out to the good but we are getting weaker of Course and the two Cannot befor It Leimo write after our people
+we shall thick it out to the sud but we are getting weakers of Course and this tool Cannot befo do write For Godo Sake look after om perple

 Last page from the Robert F. Scott Diary

 A diary...

 Then there's Scott's last diary entry, on March 29, 1912. "...
 It seems a pity but I do not think I can write more.".
 The diary apparently gave lots of locations of where he thought they were but maybe they were lost.
 It says they ended up only 11 miles from one of their supply stations.